Ian Merrien

 Ian Michael Merrien (born 1973) is a Guernsey international lawn bowler.

 Bowls career

 Merrien has represented Guernsey at three Commonwealth Games; in the singles at the 2002 Commonwealth Games, in the triples at the 2006 Commonwealth Games and in the pairs at the 2014 Commonwealth Games.

 In 2007, he won the triples bronze medal at the Atlantic Bowls Championships.

+Merrien partnering his wife, won the mixed pairs bronze medal at the 2025 World Bowls Indoor Championships in Aberdeen.

 Personal life

 He is married to world champion bowler Alison Merrien.